cables-gl/cables/doc/dev_ops/dev_ops.md

 ### port.onChange

-For every input-port (except `inFunction` and `inFunctionButton`) you can implement the `onChange`-method which gets called every time the value on the port changes.
+For every input-port (except `inTrigger` and `inTriggerButton`) you can implement the `onChange`-method which gets called every time the value on the port changes.
 This means that it is being called when:

 - the user entered a new value in the GUI (input field / moved a slider / checkbox / …)
 - Another op linked to this port